The Department of Conservation (DOC) collaborates with other government agencies, researchers and community groups to investigate wildlife disease.

 Report sick or dead wild native parrots to your local DOC office.
 We can get them diagnosed by a vet.
 This will help us understand what effect the virus has on our native birds.

-Read more: Psittacene Peak and Feather Disease - a threat to our native parrots factsheet.
+Download a factsheet: Psittacine Beak and Feather Disease: a threat to our native parrots (PDF, 824K)

 Lead poisoning in kea